Singh-Lab/InteracDome/README.md

 python interacdome_webserver.py --pfam_path <path_to_hmms>
 ```

-Possible options and their default values are listed below:
+Possible options and their default values (corresponding to the ``confidently-modeled'' set of domain-ligand pairs in the InteracDome paper) are listed below:

 | Argument | Default | Description |
 | ------------ | -------- | :----------------- |